ni3ls/shelly-autocaravan-alarm/README.md

 ### Connectivity

 The gateway uses Wi-Fi to alert externally.
-The system runs autonomously without internet, but we have a router in the van anyway.
+The system runs autonomously without internet, a router in the van is required for the system to work properly.

 The sensors all connect to the gateway over **BLE (Bluetooth Low Energy)**.
 Shelly says the coverage distance is up to 75 m.
-We only need 10 🙂
+We only need 10-15 for a van 🙂

 The gateway needs a **12 V supply** and consumes about **1.2 W**.
 With a 100 Ah battery that's more than a month of operation.
-Add the 10 W our router uses and our 300 Ah lithium would survive at least 10 days without any supporting systems.
+Add the typical 10 W usage of a router and the entire system will still work for many days any supporting electrical systems.
 With our 120 W solar panel there is no noticeable consumption when sunlight is available (self-sustaining 100 %).

 ### Weak points (be honest)